All about collaboration

 From the beginning the Creative Spark has relied heavily on our community advisors, subject matter experts and collaborating organizations and individuals who help to deliver the Creative Spark in schools and the community.
 I am extremely grateful to the board of directors that provide profound wisdom along with our Managing Director whom together ensures our goals and outcomes continue to be exemplary.

 Serious depression runs in my family.
-Fortunately for me what my parents didn’t know about childhood Mental Illness they made up for by talking, awkward as it was, to an often troubled kid and by feeding my appetite for creative expression.
+Fortunately for me what my parents didn’t know about Mental Illness they made up for by talking, awkward as it was, to all of us and providing love and emotional support unconditionally.

 Teaching art and improv to students I have seen how the CREATIVE SPARK project has given many young people confidence in themselves through creative expression.
-A pathway to what today we might call Mental Wellness.
+A pathway to resilience and Mental Wellness.

 As an information technology architect I see a growing abundance of on-line mental health sites, unfortunately it becomes overwhelming and for many they don’t find the information they need when they need it.